brotskydotcom/linux-keyutils/README.md

 * For std programs `KeyError` implements `std::error::Error` when the `std` feature of this crate enabled.
 * Small footprint, the library only relies on the `libc` and `bitflags` crates.

+## Keyring Integration

+This library, when compiled with the `keystore` feature, provides a credential store for use with the [keyring crate](https://crates.io/crates/keyring).
+See the `keystore` module docs and the [keystore.rs example](examples/keystore.rs) for details.

 ## License

 Licensed under either of the following at your discretion: